tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### SDL2 Renderer

 The renderer module manages everything graphic related.
-It allows to replace some parts like the fps manager and the drawer.

 Load using `frts/SDL2Renderer` in the utility module section of the load file.